Continuing Education Activity

 First-generation cephalosporins include cefazolin, cephalothin, cephapirin, cephradine, cefadroxil, and cephalexin.
-First-generation cephalosporins have active coverage against most gram-positive cocci such as staphylococci spp.and streptococci spp.while having minimal coverage against gram-negative bacteria.
+First-generation cephalosporins have active coverage against most gram-positive cocci such as staphylococci spp. and streptococci spp. while having minimal coverage against gram-negative bacteria.
 Gram-negative bacteria that are more susceptible to first-generation cephalosporins are Proteus mirabilis, E. coli, and Klebsiella pneumoniae.
 Oral first-generation cephalosporins are commonly prescribed to use against uncomplicated skin and soft tissue infections such as cellulitis and abscesses commonly due to a staphylococci spp. or streptococci spp. infection.
-Additionally, clinicians can also use them for bone, respiratory tract, genitourinary tract, biliary tract, bloodstream infection, otitis media, and surgical prophylaxis.
+Additionally, clinicians can use them for bone, respiratory tract, genitourinary tract, biliary tract, bloodstream infection, otitis media, and surgical prophylaxis.
 In fact, cefazolin is the cephalosporin of choice for surgical prophylaxis.
-One of the non-FDA approved indication is to use first-generation cephalosporins for endocarditis prophylaxis for those who are susceptible and undergoing a dental or respiratory procedure.
+One of the non-FDA-approved indications is to use first-generation cephalosporins for endocarditis prophylaxis for those who are susceptible and undergoing a dental or respiratory procedure.

 Third-generation cephalosporins include cefotaxime, ceftazidime, cefdinir, ceftriaxone, cefpodoxime, and cefixime.
 This generation has extended gram-negative bacteria coverage often used to treat gram-negative infection resistant to the first and second generation or other beta-lactams antimicrobials.
 When given IV, third-generation can penetrate the blood-brain barrier and cover bacteria in the cerebral spinal fluid, especially ceftriaxone and cefotaxime.
 Ceftriaxone can be given to treat meningitis caused by H. influenza, Neisseria meningitidis, or Streptococcus pneumoniae.
 Ceftriaxone is also used to treat gonorrhea and disseminated Lyme disease.
 Ceftazidime, very importantly, has Pseudomonas aeruginosa coverage.

 Fourth-generation cephalosporin includes cefepime.
 Cefepime is a broad-spectrum antimicrobial that can penetrate the cerebral spinal fluid.
-Cefepime has an additional quaternary ammonium group, which allows them to penetrate the outer membrane of gram-negative bacteria better.
+Cefepime has an additional quaternary ammonium group, allowing them to better penetrate the outer membrane of gram-negative bacteria.
 Similar to the activity of cefotaxime and ceftriaxone, cefepime can cover Streptococcus pneumoniae and methicillin-sensitive Staphylococcus aureus (MSSA).
 Similar to ceftazidime, cefepime, very importantly, can cover for Pseudomonas aeruginosa.
-In addition to the gram-negative bacteria that third-generation covers (Neisseria spp., H. influenza, and Enterobacteriaceae), cefepime can coverage against beta-lactamase-producing gram-negative bacilli.
+In addition to the gram-negative bacteria that third-generation covers (Neisseria spp., H. influenza, and Enterobacteriaceae), cefepime can provide coverage against beta-lactamase-producing gram-negative bacilli.
 Although effective against both gram-positive and gram-negative bacteria, cefepime is reserved for serious systemic infection in patients who are likely to have multi-resistance organisms.

 Fifth-generation cephalosporins include ceftaroline.
 Ceftaroline is also a broad-spectrum antimicrobial thus can cover susceptible gram-positive and gram-negative organisms.
 However, what makes it unique from the rest of the cephalosporins is that it has coverage against methicillin-resistant Staphylococcus aureus (MRSA).
 Ceftaroline can also cover Listeria monocytogenes and Enterococcus faecalis.
 However, ceftaroline does not cover Pseudomonas aeruginosa.